 Roughly 300,000 New York City Housing Authority (NYCHA) residents across 200 developments will get access to free broadband internet and cable TV by the end of next year, Mayor Eric Adams announced Monday at the Langston Hughes Houses in Brownsville, Brooklyn.

-The program called “Big Apple Connect” started as a pilot at eight NYCHA developments across the five boroughs including Langston Hughes Houses and will expand to over 100 campuses by the end of the year.
-The program goal is to get every NYCHA resident online – currently an estimated 30 to 40 percent of tenants in the public housing system don’t have broadband access.
+The program called “Big Apple Connect” started as a pilot at eight NYCHA developments across the five boroughs including Langston Hughes Houses and will expand to over 100 campuses by year’s end.
+Its goal is to get every NYCHA resident online – currently an estimated 30 to 40 percent of tenants in the public housing system don’t have broadband access.

 Adams said that during the coronavirus pandemic the lack of internet access at NYCHA developments made it harder for students to partake in remote learning, seniors to access telehealth services and residents to get basic updates when the world had gone virtual.